A lot of people ask me about how to become a CMA.

 The CMA exam is a computer-based exam and as I mentioned before, consists of two parts.
 While you certainly have the option to take Part One and Part Two in the same exam window, I strongly recommend taking each part in separate windows.
 This will allow you ample time to study and focus on each part individually.
 Consequently, you will be more confident on exam day.

 Each part of the CMA exam is 4 hours.
-The first 3 hours is dedicated to a multiple choice section, while the final hour consists of an essay section with 2 essay questions.
+The first 3 hours are dedicated to a multiple-choice section, while the final hour consists of an essay section with 2 essay questions.

-Part 1 – Financial Reporting, Planning, Performance and Control
+Part 1 – Financial Planning, Performance, and Analytics

 Duration: 4 hours